Installing the Ops Agent on individual VMs

 To install the agent, ensure that you have the following:

-Installing the agent using the command line
+Installing the agent from the command line

 To install the agent using the command line, use the following instructions.